Frequently Asked Questions

 Q1.
 Can I find an elevation certificate for my property online?

 Answer: Many elevation certificates are available online.
-Please click here to search for for your property.
+Property search.

 *Search tip: Once on the page, search by document type, select 'elevation certificates' from the pull down menu and enter your address below.
 If your address is not found, you can try searching different ways: use the asterisk * as a wildcard (ie: *18th pl*), use no periods, put spaces in between the directions (NW or N W), and most broadly you can just type your street number and view all with the associated addresses to see if you can locate yours.
-If you are unsuccessful in locating your elevation certificate you can contact the City Clerk's office by online records request, email firstname.lastname@example.org, or by phone 239-574-0411.
+If you are unsuccessful in locating your elevation certificate you can contact the City Clerk's office by online records request, email City Clerk Email, or by phone as listed above.

 Q2.
 Where can I submit my Passport application?

-Answer: The Office of the City Clerk serves as a passport acceptance facility for the U.S. Department of State, Passport Services.
-Applications are processed between the hours of 7:30 a.m. and 4:00 p.m., Monday through Friday.
+Answer: The Office of the City Clerk serves as a passport acceptance facility for the U.S. Department of State.
+Passport services are available by appointment only.
+To make an appointment, please call 574-0411.
 Information pertaining to your application can be found online under Passport Services.
-Detailed information regarding current requirements and fees, Consular information sheets and downloadable application forms can also be found on the U.S. Department of State website - http://www.travel.state.gov/.
-Please contact the City Clerk's office with any questions by phone, 239-574-0411.
+Detailed information regarding current requirements and fees, Consular information sheets and downloadable application forms can also be found on the U.S. Department of State website - Department of State Passport Agency.
+Please contact the City Clerk's office with any questions by phone, as listed above.

 Q3.
 Where can I find the council meetings?

 Answer: City meetings are posted to the meeting calendar available online.
-Please click here to view agendas, minutes or videos of City meetings.
+Agendas, Minutes or Videos of City meetings.

 Q4.
 How do I contact the 311 Call Center formerly Citizen's Action Center?

-You can also submit your questions or problems online - To access the online 311 Call Center, formerly Citizen's Action Center, Click here
+You can also submit your questions or problems online - To access the online 311 Call Center, formerly Citizen's Action Center, 311 Call Center Online here

 Q5.
 Where can I find the Code of Ordinances and Land Use and Development Regulations?

 Answer: The City of Cape Coral has transitioned the City Code of Ordinances and Land Use and Development Regulations to a searchable database provided by Municipal Code Corporation.
 The site allows visitors to search for specific Codes, as well as Land Use and Development Regulations.
-To view the City of Cape Coral's Code of Ordinances and Land Use and Development Regulations, click here.
+To view the City of Cape Coral's Code of Ordinances and Land Use and Development Regulations, Code and Land Use Regulations.
 The supplements for the Codes and Land Use Regulations are posted on a quarterly basis - the most up-to-date version can be found online on the Municode website.

 Q6.
 Who do I call - City Clerk or Clerk of Courts?